cre8tive-studio/leonardorick/README.md

 - allowed-emails:
   - index_email: to check if user is on allowed-emails on both login and signup
 - previews:
+  - index_number: to query previews based on number instead of fileId
+- covers:
-  - index_fileid: to query all documents on the list of the user available previews
+  - index_number: to query covers based on the number instead of fileId

 #### Deleting a user manually